Variational truncated Wigner approximation for weakly interacting Bose fields: Dynamics of coupled condensates: Truncated Wigner approximation for weakly interacting bosons

 Hence we obtain $\langle (\ad \a)_\text{symm} \rangle = \overline{|\alpha|^2} - 1/2$.
 An important consequence of this symmetric averaging is that the vacuum $\ket{0} \bra{0}$ has a virtual occupation of half a particle, which is subtracted \textit{after} the averaging is performed.
 This yields the correct result of zero particles in the vacuum mode.

-At first glance, and apart from the irrelevant term ${U}/{2}$, Eq.~\eqref{eq:boseHubbardTWA} is identical to the Gross-Pitaevskii-like mean-field equation of the Bose-Hubbard model.
+At first glance, and apart from the irrelevant term ${U}/{2}$ which is absorbed into the definition of $\tilde{\omega}$, Eq.~\eqref{eq:boseHubbardTWA} is identical to the Gross-Pitaevskii-like mean-field equation of the Bose-Hubbard model.
 However, in order to evaluate symmetrically ordered expectation values one still has to average the solution of Eq.~\eqref{eq:boseHubbardTWA} over stochastic initial conditions.
 Therefore, the TWA goes in fact beyond the mean-field approximation and also takes lowest-order quantum fluctuations into account.
 As illustrated in Appendix \ref{Bogoliubov}, it turns out to be equivalent to the Bogoliubov approximation in case of the Bose-Hubbard model.
 Note that further quantum corrections to the dynamics of interacting bosons beyond the truncated Wigner approximation have also been worked out \cite{Polkovnikov}.